 Inland the Group wrestled to find a shared definition of the landscape boundary.
-There were parts of the landscape that Group members saw as especially compelling - the cliff features on either side of the Paturau River, as an example, and the dune-dammed Lake Otuhie.
+There were parts of the landscape that Group members saw as especially compelling - the cliff features on either side of the Paturau River, as an example, or the dune-dammed Lake Otuhie.

 The Group also reviewed the sand dunes at the Turimawiwi River mouth and five main river catchments flowing west from the Wakamarama Range.

-Within the Southern NW Coast are a number of archaeological and wahi tapu sites of cultural and spiritual importance to Iwi, particularly around the mouth of the Anaweka River.
+Along the coast and inland are a number of archaeological and Wahi tapu sites of cultural and spiritual importance to lwi, particularly around the mouth of the Anaweka River.
 The Poutini Trail is a historic coastal route that Maori used for the transport of pounamu north from Westland.
 The extensive former Maori occupation reserve known as Tai Tapu estate is not yet included in the National Park.
-The whole Tai Tapu estate extends from the South Head Cone of the Whanganui Inlet to the Council boundary beyond Big River, and remains 'conservation land' administered by DOC as part of the Northwest Nelson Forest Park.
+The whole Tai Tapu estate extends from the South Head Cone of the Whanganui Inlet to the Council boundary beyond Big River, and remains 'stewardship conservation land' administered by DOC as part of the Northwest Nelson Forest Park.
 It was withheld from inclusion in the Kahurangi National Park while the treaty settlement deeds were under negotiation.
+The Small Working Group has reserved its view on the Tai Tapu estate in the knowledge of matters of settlement and dialogue between the lwi Trusts and Council.

-Much of this area has been affected by historical forestry and mining activity.
-The Group acknowledged that over time the processes of regeneration could lift the landscape quality to 'outstanding'.
+The adjacent area upon between the Big River catchment and Paturau River on which it did not reach consensus was due to contested views on its outstandingness and naturalness.
+Part of this area has been affected by historical forestry and mining activity.
+The members' acknowledged that over time the processes of regeneration could lift the landscape quality to 'outstanding'.